7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 - easy explicit overrides
 - easy @ref[effectful instantiation](basics.md#effect-bindings) and @ref[resource management](basics.md#resource-bindings-lifecycle)
 - extremely easy & scalable @ref[test](distage-testkit.md) context setup due to the above
-- multiple different implementations for a type using disambiguation by `@Id`
+- multiple different implementations of a capability for a type, using disambiguation by `@Id`

-For example, let's take [`freestyle`'s tagless example](http://frees.io/docs/core/handlers/#tagless-interpretation) and make it better by replacing dependencies on global `import`ed implementations with explicit modules.
+For example, let's remix [`freestyle`'s tagless example](https://web.archive.org/web/20200521212452/http://frees.io/docs/core/handlers/#tagless-interpretation) and make it better by replacing dependencies on global `import`ed implementations with explicit modules.

 First, the program we want to write: